Illegal structures along Tema motorway demolished

 This comes after hundreds of such structures were pulled down a month ago in the same area by the task force in collaboration with the Greater Accra Regional Minister, Henry Quartey.

-During the demolition of the structures led by the Municipal Chief Executives of La Dade-Kotopon and Ayawaso North, some of the affected dwellers appealed to the government to come to their aid.
+During the demolition of the structures led by the Municipal Chief Executives of La Dade-Kotopon and Ayawaso North, some affected dwellers appealed to the government to come to their aid.

 “I don’t stay here because I like the place, but because of life challenges.
 So it was my plan to stay here even though the place isn’t safe to earn something little and relocate.”